bbondy/khan-academy-fxos/README.md

 `adb shell dmesg | tail -20`

+## Branches

+There are 2 main branches.
+One with AMD module loading (requirejs) and one for CommonJS (using browserify) .
+I'm unsure which will survive yet.

 ## Contribute

 Please feel free to contribute directly by adding pull requests and issues through github.